Skip to content

 Vending Machine Experiment #1

 Recipient of DTES Small Arts Grant group award 2017.
-Part of Underground Assembly DTES Small Arts Grant video These repurposed vending machines disrupt conventional notions of gallery space and art economies.
-This gives us the rare opportunity as artists to play the roles of curator, business owner and fabricator, all in a small container.
-A […]Read Post ›
+Part of Underground Assembly (collaboration with Juan Cisneros, Pippa Lattey and Denise Holland) DTES Small Arts Grant video These repurposed vending machines disrupt conventional notions of gallery space and art economies.
+This gives us the rare opportunity as artists to play the roles of curator, business […]Read Post ›

-94 Calls, 2017.
+Unfinished Business (previously titled 94 Calls), 2017.
 Glassine paper, sharpie.
-60”w x approx 110’long (variable), Dear Justin, 10” x 50’, postcards, plastic, thread, sharpie, 2017.
-In 94 Calls, I write the Truth and Reconciliation Commission (TRC) Calls to Action backwards with my non-dominant hand in a gesture of vulnerability and a willingness to see the world from a different perspective. […]Read Post ›
+60”w x approx 150’long (variable), As a descendant of colonists, I write the Truth and Reconciliation Commission (TRC) Calls to Action backwards with my non-dominant hand to learn of these injustices and increase awareness around decolonisation.
+Writing with my non-dominant hand symbolizes resistance to the […]Read Post ›

 Posts navigation